chrisabad/mem0/openmemory/DEPLOY_TO_RENDER.md

 1. Sign up for [Qdrant Cloud](https://cloud.qdrant.io/)
 2. Create a cluster
-3. Update `render.yaml` to use the original Qdrant configuration
+3. Update the `render.yaml` in the repository root to use the original Qdrant configuration
 4. Set these environment variables in Render:
    - `QDRANT_HOST`: Your Qdrant cluster URL (without https://)
    - `QDRANT_API_KEY`: Your Qdrant API key